symfony/symfony-docs/quick_tour/en/04-The-Bundles.markdown

 Final Thoughts
 --------------

-This part wraps up the discovering of the basic features of Symfony.
+This part wraps up discovering the basic features of Symfony.
 Play with Symfony, develop small applications with it, and when you feel comfortable enough, resume your tour of Symfony with the next part, where we talk more about how Symfony works, and how to configure it to fit your needs.